Sunday, December 10, 2017

 PWM photo

-One of my goals for 2017 and on into 2018 is to reach out to more of the local communities served by the PLI in order to make new friends for the Narcissus and rekindle an interest in the PLI.
+One of my goals for 2017 and 2018 is to reach out to more of the local communities served by the PLI to make new friends for the Narcissus and rekindle an interest in the PLI.

 I hoped to make arrangements in Falmouth/West Falmouth, West Cumberland, and hopefully in Auburn or Lewiston.
-I had been in contact with some folks in Falmouth in 2016 that I had met at a meeting to discuss an opportunity to participate in some way in activities to celebrate Falmouth's Tercentennial.
-Also in 2016, I had done research in the Androscoggin Historical Society in Auburn.
+I had been in contact with some folks in Falmouth in 2016.
+I met them at a meeting to discuss an opportunity to participate in some way in activities to celebrate Falmouth's Tercentennial.
+Also in 2016, I did research in the Androscoggin Historical Society in Auburn.
 I need to follow up and make inquiries at the historical society and the two local libraries (Auburn/Lewiston).

 This fall I followed up with Falmouth and my call and offer to conduct a presentation about the PLI and the Narcissus project was met with enthusiasm.
 A presentation in West Falmouth has been scheduled for an early evening in April.
 More details to follow after the first of the year.